DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 in science and in politics.

-In the second part of the century, the monetary sign reclaims its autonomy, and since Nixon's decision, following the process of monetary deregulation, the arbitrary self-definition of monetary dynamics is established: money shifts from referential to self-referential signification.
+In the second part of the century, the monetary sign reclaims its autonomy, and since Nixon’s decision, following the process of monetary deregulation, the arbitrary self-definition of monetary dynamics is established: money shifts from referential to self-referential signification.
 This is the condition for the automation